utopia-php/http/CONTRIBUTING.md

 ### Helping Someone

-Searching for Utopia-PHP on Discord, GitHub, or StackOverflow and helping someone else who needs help.
+Searching for Utopia HTTP on Discord, GitHub, or StackOverflow and helping someone else who needs help.
 You can also help by teaching others how to contribute to this repo!